meanthemes/meanMenu/README.md

 meanNavPush: ""

-- Set a height here in px, em or % if you want to budge your layout now the navigation is missing.
+- Set a height here in px, em or % if you want to budge your layout now the navigation is missing

 meanShowChildren: true